 If you are experiencing any of these behaviors, help is available.
 Call the S.C.
 Gambling Helpline toll-free at 1-877-452-5155.
 The call is toll-free and confidential.
-Help is available 24 hours a day, seven days a week.

 The number of adults in the U.S. who meet the criteria for pathological gambling in a given year is two million or 1 percent.
 An additional 2 percent to 3 percent are estimated to be problem gamblers according to the National Council on Problem Gambling.

 Do I Have a Gambling Problem?

 Gamblers Anonymous® utilizes the following quiz to help an individual decide if he or she has a gambling problem: